-Using projects through the editor is simple.
-There are instances where you may want to manage projects in code.
-Luckily, this is possible with the correct using the correct API.
-An example where I have needed to access a project in code was around content import/export.
+There are instances where you may want to manage projects in code, using the project API.
+A recent situation where I used the project API was during a content migration project.
 To be polite the Episerver importer can be a bit flakey at times.
 We had a situation where we wanted to create translation files for specific content within the campaign.
-When with 'related options' ticked was selected the export file included more items that we wanted to.
-The solution to creating a custom exported using the projects API.
-Sound interesting, let's get to code.
+The normal Episerver export wasn't working.
+Using the project API allowed us to create an export file!

 Get A List Of Projects

-ListItems() will return a list of 'ProjectItems'.
-A project will contain a list of content that the content editor has created inside the project.
-To get information about each item, you can use the standard content repository, like so:
+ProjectItem will relate to a page that a content editor added to the project.
+To get information about each individual item, you can use the standard content repository, like so:

-To create a new project in code you can use the Save() method passing in a new Project, like so:
+BlockData.
+To create a new project in code you can use the 'Save()' method passing in a new

 An empty project would be pretty dull.
 To add a block or a page into the project, you need to create a 'ProjectItem':